 I am sure you have.
 Each and every respected company demands the signing of a conflict of interest statement from employees.

 In this way, an organization can assure that employees' personal interests will not supersede the interests of the organization.

 Let’s bring an example.
 You should not hire an unqualified relative to provide services your company needs.
 Securing a job for your family member might be in your interests, but the organization’s goal to perform efficiently is always superior.

-This principle is about the employee’s right for equitable payment in exchange for what s/he provides.
-In other words, employees need fair paid wages for the work that they carry out.
+This principle is about the employee’s right to get paid for what s/he provides for the company.
+In other words, employees should be paid fair wages for the work that they carry out.

-Remuneration necessitates fair wages based on the job role of employees, financial state of the organization, cost of living, etc. This reduces tension in the workplace, increases productivity, and prevents conflict.
+Remuneration should be determined based on the job role of the employee, financial state of the organization, cost of living, etc. This reduces tension in the workplace, increases productivity, and prevents conflict.

 Fair compensation can inspire employees to give their very best! keeping your top performers engaged and encouraging others to engage more.
 It also improves happiness and job satisfaction, which can lead to lower turnover and higher retention.

 8. The degree of centralization